jeremy-rifkin/cpptrace/README.md

 ## Libdwarf Tuning

 For extraordinarily large binaries (multiple gigabytes), cpptrace's internal caching can result in a lot of memory usage.
-Cpptrace provides a couple options to control the caching done by libdwarf so that this memory usage can be reduced in exchange for performance.
+Cpptrace provides some options to reduce memory usage in exchange for performance in memory-constrained applications.

 Synopsis: